esalogic/tenant/README.md

 We defined two different jdbcRealm each one is a CustomJDBCRealm and has datasource1/2 as source.
 You can implement your own filter politics and create as many DataSource/Realms as you need.

 Last interesting thing is ShiroLoginBean.java.
-We fill our session with "username" and "tenant" parameter so we can correctly istantiate our backingBean (UserBean) at run time.
+We fill our session with "username" and "tenant" parameter so we can correctly instantiate our backingBean (UserBean) at run time.

 **ShiroLoginBean.java**
 ```